"New information and met amazing people!"

-This course's curriculum is based on the Project Management Institute's (PMI®) Guide to the Project Management Body of Knowledge (PMBOK® Guide), and provides the foundation for your training to become certified as a Project Management Professional (PMP).
+This course's curriculum is based on the Project Management Institute's Guide to the Project Management Body of Knowledge and provides the foundation for your training to become certified as a Project Management Professional (PMP).
 This is the first part of the Accelerated Project Management course (highly recommended if you'd like to pursue the PMP exams and certification).

 - Be able to list a typical set of deliverables needed to effectively manage a small, stand-alone project

 - Write a project charter for a small project

 - Create a project plan for a stand-alone project